 Who is a Registrable Person?

-Registrable Persons in respect of a company are (i) beneficial owners, and (ii) relevant legal entities that hold an interest in the company or meet one of the above ownership and control conditions directly (set out in respect of Beneficial Owner) in respect of the company and through which any beneficial owner or relevant legal entity indirectly owns an interest in the company.
+Registrable Persons in respect of a company are (i) beneficial owners, and (ii) relevant legal entities that hold an interest in the company or meet one of the above ownership and control conditions directly in respect of the company and through which any beneficial owner or relevant legal entity indirectly owns an interest in the company.

 The result is that, in practice, while there may be multiple relevant legal entities in respect of a Cayman company, only the relevant legal entities at the level immediately above the company will be Registrable Persons.
 Individuals, on the other hand, will be Registrable Persons (as beneficial owners) even where their interest in the underlying company is held indirectly through a majority interest in multiple entities.